Shaun04/Grind-75-solutions/README.md

 - Time Complexity is O(n)

 Solution 2 (Using Boyer Moore Algorithm)
 - We initalise two varaibles res and count.
+- We put the first number in res
-If we encounter the same variable we increment count and if we encounter a different number we decrement count.
+- If we encounter the same variable we increment count and if we encounter a different number we decrement count.
-- Once the res is 0 we change the number
+- Once the count is 0 we change the number in res
 - Time Complexity is O(1)

 ### [Duplicate Element](https://github.com/Shaun04/Grind-75-solutions/blob/main/Array/duplicate-element.py)